Unauthorized video of U.S. Supreme Court protest posted online

 The Supreme Court has always barred any type of cameras, including news media, from recording proceedings.

-The video shows a protester, later identified by the court as Noah Kai Newkirk, 33, of Los Angeles, California, who disrupted an oral argument on Wednesday.
+The video shows a protester who disrupted an oral argument on Wednesday.

 Video cameras, along with any other electronic devices, are not allowed in the courtroom.
 Still cameras are also not allowed.
 Spectators are screened by police officers before they are allowed entry to the courtroom.